-LAND USE ORDINANCE Article 9 - Minimum Standards A. Conditional Uses in compliance with the requirements of this Ordinance.
+Option 2 ARTICLE 9 - MINIMUM STANDARDS A. Conditional Uses

+The Board of Appeals shall approve, deny, or approve with conditions all applications for a conditional use permit.
+The applicant shall have the burden of proving that his/her application is in compliance with the requirements of this Ordinance.
 After the submission of a complete application, the Board of Appeals shall approve an application or approve it with conditions if it makes a positive finding based on the information presented that the proposed use: